Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 Who maintains the AB Expeditions toilet?

-Our team of porters is well-prepared for their job, and equipped with the necessary tools including masks, clean uniforms, and thick gloves.
-When it comes to handling waste, they never come into direct contact with it.
-Instead, the waste is stored safely and disposed of in the proper manner to ensure hygiene and safety for everyone on the Inca Trail.
+Our team of porters is well-prepared, equipped with masks, clean uniforms, and thick gloves.
+They handle the waste safely and dispose of it in the proper manner to ensure hygiene and safety for everyone on the Inca Trail.